Dbvisit Standby Daemon Variables

 We can use following settings:

 The resulting behavior with these settings is, that monitor will run each minute and if there is new archlog, it will send it to standby.
-This is useful for the nigtly batch jobs, as the log switch frequency will for sure increase and there might be more log switches in 10 minutes.
+This is useful for the nightly batch jobs, as the log switch frequency will for sure increase and there might be more log switches in 10 minutes.

-Independently, dbvctl -d will be run each 10 minutes forcing a logswitch and sending the logfile to standby - this will help us during the day when the transation load is almost none and we will still keep our standby in-sync.
+Independently, dbvctl -d will be run each 10 minutes forcing a logswitch and sending the logfile to standby - this will help us during the day when the transaction load is almost none and we will still keep our standby in-sync.

 If you have for example also compression enabled, you have to consider, that file needs to be packed, sent, unpacked and applied within one minute - this can be very tight timeframe.

 Oracle states, that healthy database logswitch frequency is about once per 15-20 minutes.
-Sometimes for standby solution, this interval can be unaccpetable for business.
+Sometimes for standby solution, this interval can be unacceptable for business.
 So it is perfectly fine to go for 10 minutes interval.
 If you have well tuned, monitored, healthy and resource rich environment, you can perhaps even go for 5 minutes.
 But going for anything less is not advisable.